dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 6. **Daemon contracts**: Canister smart contracts can be configured so that they are automatically activated by the network itself at specified block intervals.

-7. **Serve Web Content**: Canister smart contracts can process HTTP requests, enabling them to host frontends of dapps, making them directly accessible through web browsers.
+7. **Serve web content**: Canister smart contracts can process HTTP requests, enabling them to host frontends of dapps, making them directly accessible through web browsers.

 8. **Interoperability with Ethereum**: Canisters can directly call into smart contracts on Ethereum, and Ethereum smart contracts can directly call into canisters.